-There are no mandatory readings or a course text, though a bibliography will be provided with each project brief.
-Students are encouraged to explore these references as they will enhance the ability to relate to lectures and should influence the development of design projects.
-All suggested readings are available through the Taylor Digital Library, with many in the form of e-books / e-periodicals.
+There is no textbook assigned to this course.
+A bibliography will be provided with each project brief and those readings are considered mandatory.
+Students are encouraged to explore additional references as they will enhance their ability to relate to lectures and should influence the development of design projects.
+All readings are available through the Taylor Digital Library, with many in the form of e-books / e-periodicals.
 Those readings that are only available in hardcopy format will be on reserve at the library.